ixt/NoFacesForNames/README.md

 * mplayer speed control for heartbeat

 everything is provided as is, CC-0 (see COPYING.TXT) for all my work, there is an included haar cascade it is not mine, i can remove it upon request
+the heartbeat wav file is in the public domain under CC-0, feel free to reuse and redistribute

 it will probably be still sloppy in places but hopefully it may help you with whatever you want
 note: that in some places paths are from the home directory, always study the code before running